Coccinelle: Gender affirming surgery and legal gender change

-Coccinelle travelled to Casablanca in 1958 to undergo a vaginoplasty by Georges Burou.
+Coccinelle had a rhinoplasty as part of her feminization and in 1958 first heard about Georges Burou who performed vaginoplasties in Casablanca.
 She said later, "Dr Burou rectified the mistake nature had made and I became a real woman, on the inside as well as the outside.
 After the operation, the doctor just said, 'Bonjour, Mademoiselle', and I knew it had been a success."

-Coccinelle became a media sensation, and performed the Cherchez la femme revue which ran for 7 months at the Olympia in Paris between 1963 and 1964.
-In 1987, her autobiography was published, titled Coccinelle par Coccinelle.
+Afterwards, her parents began to call her Jacqueline.
+Coccinelle very quickly became a media sensation upon her return to France after her surgery in Morocco, with a look and stage act based on the prominent sex symbols of the day.
+Historian Joanne Meyerowitz wrote "the more sexualized MTF showed up in the sensationalized press in the stories on Coccinelle, who worked at Le Carrousel in Paris".

-Coccinelle married French journalist Francis Paul Bonnet in a civil ceremony at the town hall of the 17th arrondissement of Paris on 16 March 1960.
+In 1959 with the help of lawyer, Robert Badinter she legally changed her gender.
+This legal step thus permitted her to marry and on 16 March 1962, she married French journalist Francis Paul Bonnet at a highly publicised civil ceremony at the town hall of the 17th arrondissement of Paris followed by the church of Saint-Jean de Montmartre on the condition that she was re-baptised since being recognised as a woman.
+This was the first union involving a transgender person to be officially acknowledged by the government of France, thereby establishing transgender people's legal right to marry.
 Her marriage to Bonnet was dissolved in 1962.
 She then married Paraguayan dancer Mario Costa in 1963, who died in 1977.
 She then married fellow transgender activist Thierry Wilson in 1996.